-The Austin Area Heritage Council (AAHC) in collaboration with ACC African American Cultural Center (AACC), ACC Truth, Racial Healing & Transformation (TRHT), ACC Black Representation of Achievement through Student Support (BRASS), Google Fiber, Sigma Pi Phi Fraternity and, Child, Inc. are sponsoring the 17th Annual MLK Oratory Competition which will take place on Thursday, January 13, 2022 at 6:30pm.
+The Austin Area Heritage Council (AAHC), in collaboration with ACC African American Cultural Center (AACC), ACC Truth, Racial Healing & Transformation (TRHT), ACC Black Representation of Achievement through Student Support (BRASS), Google Fiber, Sigma Pi Phi Fraternity and, Child, Inc. are sponsoring the 18th Annual MLK Oratory Competition.

 Since the beginning of the COVID pandemic two years ago, we have done this event virtually.
 We are happy to announce that this event will be live and in person in order to continue the legacy of Dr. Martin Luther King, Jr. and most importantly, for the students who are the future of this country.

 This event will take place on Thursday, January 11, 2024 at 6:30pm at the Austin Community College’s (ACC) Highland Campus which is located at 6101 Highland Campus Drive, Building 4000, Room 4.2205 – Truth, Racial Healing & Transformation, Austin, Texas 78752.

 On June 29th of this year, the U.S. Supreme Court voted in a 6-3 decision to curb affirmative action in higher education—ending a four-decade precedent that allowed colleges and universities to broadly consider applicants’ race in their admissions processes.